Relationships

 A usage relationship indicates that one element requires another element for its full implementation or operation.

-As a specific type of dependency, the usage connection implies that a change made to the Warehouse System may impact the Eshop system because the Eshop system somehow uses the Warehouse System.
+As a specific type of dependency, a usage connection implies that a change made to the Warehouse System may impact the Eshop system because the Eshop system relies on the Warehouse System in some way.

 << trace >>